 Pictures and file attachments are allowed.

-If you have the Social Messaging add-on, credit card numbers are automatically redacted from WhatsApp and other social messaging tickets, even if automatic ticket redaction isn't enabled.
-However, it's possible to disabled credit card redaction in this case using the Update App API.
+If you have set up social messaging, credit card numbers are automatically redacted from WhatsApp and other social messaging tickets, even if automatic ticket redaction isn't enabled in your account.
+You can disable credit card redaction in this case using the Update App API.

-About WhatsApp’s 24-hour rule for outbound marketing communication
+About the WhatsApp 24-hour rule for outbound marketing communication

 Before you reply to a WhatsApp ticket, it’s important to understand how replies are affected by WhatsApp’s 24-hour rule.
 This is a WhatsApp rule (not a Zendesk rule) that applies to all WhatsApp accounts (see this article from WhatsApp).